How to Stop a Dog From Biting His Tail

 Here are some examples of ways to stop tail biting in dogs:

 - Seek veterinary care to rule out a medical condition and treat any underlying problems.
 There are several more potential medical causes of tail biting in dogs that aren't covered in the list.
+An example are focal seizures.

 - For persistent cases, examinations are necessary and the vast battery of tests often include metabolic screenings, complete blood counts, biochemistry profiles, tick titer tests, x-rays, and neurological exams.